 Texas Gateway Project

-The Texas Gateway Project will help meet growing demand for natural gas across Texas and Louisiana by enhancing system capacity and reliability.
+The Texas Gateway Project is a proposed natural gas infrastructure expansion led by Boardwalk Pipelines, LP, through its subsidiary Gulf South Pipeline Company, LLC (Gulf South).
+This initiative will help meet growing demand for natural gas across Texas and Louisiana by enhancing system capacity and reliability.
 The project supports American energy independence and economic growth while delivering cleaner, affordable energy to key markets.
+With the Texas Gateway Project, Boardwalk and Gulf South aim to:

 Connect major gas production areas to high-demand markets in southeast Texas and southwest Louisiana